business-science/tidyquant/README.md

 ## One-Stop Shop for Serious Financial Analysis

-With `tidyquant` all the benefits add up to one thing: *a one-stop shop for serious financial analysis!*
+With `tidyquant`, all the benefits add up to one thing: *a one-stop shop for serious financial analysis!*

 ### Core Functions